ramanujraman/Term_paper_NLD/term_ppr.typ

 )

-Observing the above results from simulations of a 1D bead string system one can observe closed loop fluxes in @fig:diff_T but the simulations results aren't as good as shown in
+Observing the above results from simulations of a 1D bead string system one can observe closed loop fluxes in @fig:diff_T but the simulations results aren't as good as shown in @BattleEtAl2016BrokenDetailedBalance
-== Bibliography
+== Code
+#link("https://github.com/ramanujraman/Term_paper_NLD.git")[#underline[Find the code for the simulations here.]]
+#bibliography("refs.bib")